 What are my secrets?
 I have three of them, and they are all about minimizing.

-The first step is makeup.
-Confession time – the way I stored my makeup/hair products used to be a bit…cluttered.
+Confession time; the way I stored my makeup/hair products used to be a bit…cluttered.
 I kept all of my makeup together in a cosmetics bag, and I threw all of my styling products in a drawer.

 Lightbulb moment – why don’t I just separate the two: the everyday from the everything else.
-This would save on search time, in turn shaving off a few minutes of my morning routine, while also reducing stress-inducing clutter.
-It’s a win win!
-I found this little shelf organizer, and now everything has its place.
-Happy Paula.
+This would save on search time, in turn, shaving off a few minutes from my morning routine, while also reducing stress-inducing clutter.
+It’s a win-win!

-The second incredibly easy trick is to lay out your clothes the night before – and (this is key) be sure you’re actually going to wear them the next day.
+The second incredibly easy trick to speed up your morning routine is to lay out your clothes the night before – and (this is key) be sure you’re actually going to wear them the next day.
 (This is much easier when you minimize your options.)